p-singh99/SomethingAwesomeCOMP6841/README.md

 For my something awesome, I trying to mimic a USB rubber Ducky.
 A rubber Ducky is a usb device that presents itself as a HID keyboard device to the target pc and injects malicious keystrokes on the target system.

+The file arduinoScript.ino containes code that is flashed on the arduino pro micro and runs every time it is connected to PC.

 ## Part List
 1) Arduino Pro Micro
 2) DIP switch